Excerpts from Angela’s Story

 “Can you show me what the downstairs looks like?”

 “I’ll try,” said Angela.
-She wasn’t an artist exactly.
-Nor could she draw actual blueprints, like some of the guys at the architectural firm where her father worked.
+She was better with words than pictures.
+Nor did she have any experience with drawing floorplans, being eight years old, and despite her father working for an architectural firm.
 But she did as she was asked.
 She slid from the couch and knelt in front of the coffee-table.
-She stared at the blank paper and began to visualize her house.
+Staring at the blank paper before her, she began to visualize her house.

 “There’s pencils and there’s markers,” said the nice lady.
 “Which would you rather use?”